 NOTE: Spaying/Neutering is NOT OPTIONAL when adopting from the Regina Humane Society.
 The adoption contract is a legally binding agreement between adopters and the Regina Humane Society.
 FAILURE TO COMPLY IS A BREACH OF CONTRACT.
 The RHS can and will repossess animals who are not spayed or neutered as outlined in the adoption contract.

 To adopt a pet, prospective adopters need to do the following:

 - Complete an adoption information questionnaire (Getting to Know You: Canine/Feline) and be interviewed by an Adoption Counselor.

-- Obtain consent of all adults in your household.
+- Obtain the consent of all adults in your household.

 - Provide photo identification with current address.
-If you do not have your current address on your photo identification then you must provide a piece of mail with your name and current address on it.
+If you do not have your current address on your photo identification, you must provide a piece of mail with your name and current address.

 - Bring any children who will live with the pet for compatibility purposes.